“Hunkie John” Buskiewich (1903?-69) was the defendant in 1926 in one of Sangamon County’s most sensational murder trials.

 The flappers were by far the most interested of all the spectators.
 They never lost a question or an answer.
 Nor were they at all slow in passing with each other their opinions of the importance of the testimony.

 Could so much female attention have come from the fact that the only two men actually charged with the Hansen roadhouse murder were young (Buskiewich’s age was given as 23; Parks was 19) and handsome?
-As he entered the courtroom, Buskiewich reportedly smiled and greeted his supports like a celebrity.
+As he entered the courtroom, Buskiewich reportedly smiled and greeted his supporters like a celebrity.

 The charisma of youth may have been enhanced by an attempted jail escape on Dec.
 7, 1925.
 The plot was foiled when one man in the roadhouse robbery gang, Lee Antle, was caught sawing an escape hatch in the jail’s roof.
 Although Antle claimed to be acting alone, Buskiewich and Parks were considered part of the plot.